-4. Denzel Washington in Malcolm X- Washington performance is another mixed bag in my opinion.
-His early scenes he overplays, and his transformations are mostly done by the film, rather than his performance.
-He is strong in many scenes, and has the right manner for Malcolm X in the speeches, and the right dread infused with a passion in the final scenes.
+4. Denzel Washington in Malcolm X- He is strong in many scenes, and has the right manner for Malcolm X in the speeches, and the right dread infused with a passion in his final scenes.

 1. Clint Eastwood in Unforgiven- Eastwood's performance in Unforgiven might be his best performance.
 He knows exactly his range in this performance, as well the history of himself as an actor, and brilliantly uses both these aspects to create a very compelling portrait of a man's chilling degradation back into the vicious killer he once was.